bio-tools/biotoolsDocs/IFB_tools.rst

 Credits & Support
 """""""""""""""""
 In the *Credits & Support* tab you specify individuals or organisations that should be credited, or may be contacted about the software.
+Credits include all type of entities that contributed to the development, maintenance or provision of the resource.

 .. csv-table::
    :header: "ATTRIBUTE", "REQUIREMENT"